ih1024/4610Section1Group6_BobaShop/README.md

 8. List the customer name and the number of orders they have made where the amount on the total order was greater than the average total for all customers. (complex)
 9. Percentage of customers participating in the loyalty program vs. not participating (complex)
 10. Revenue contribution by category (complex)
-11. List number of employees managed by each managed if any

 # Data Dictionary
 1. Customer: